hackmynutts/hackmynutts/README.md

 # 👋 Hey there, I'm Jorge Morua

 I'm a passionate Systems Engineering student from Costa Rica, currently working as a **Junior Business Central Developer** focused on AL development and consulting.
-With a growing interest in **CI/CD**, **JavaScript**, and **cloud automation**, I'm on a journey to become a top developer in my field — and one day work from Europe 🌍 (Amsterdam, Florence, or Munich are on the vision board!).
+With a growing interest in **CI/CD**, **JavaScript**, and **cloud automation**, I'm on a journey to become a top developer in my field — and one day work from Europe or any part of the world, where the best technology awaits... 🌍

 ---